saketkc/pysradb/_sources/cmdline.md.txt

 ## Enriching metadata

-You can enrich metadata with standardized biological attributes using LLMs through the `--enrich` flag:
+You can enrich metadata with standardized biological attributes using biomedical-specialized LLMs through the `--enrich` flag:

 ### Basic enrichment (using default backend)

     $ pysradb metadata GSE286254 --detailed --enrich

+The default uses **Meditron** (7B parameters, trained on medical literature and guidelines), which is optimized for biomedical text understanding.

 This returns the original metadata plus 9 enriched columns:
 - `guessed_organ`